 The Media player is frame accurate.
-This accuracy enables the user to view the media clip frame by frame and even comment on it with the same accuracy from annotations.
-Review & Approval and Compliance use Annotationsin their collaboration process.
+This accuracy enables the user to view the media clip frame-by-frame.

 The same player in all every Mediabank applications

 The mediaplayer behavior is consistent throughout the mediabank applications, with a minor difference in the overlays.
 The overlays adapt to the content loaded into the player.
 The example overlay below is affected by the content and includes LTC time only.
 An overlay used in a soccer game could include an additional match time in mm:ss.